Qatar offers World Cup visitors an introduction to Islam

 The Ministry of Endowments and Islamic Affairs and the host country’s Supreme Committee for Delivery and Legacy did not respond to requests for comment.

-Back inside the ornate Ottoman-style Katara mosque, Riffat Ishfaq, a guide from Pakistan, told Garcia that it was designed by Turkish interior designer Zeynep Fadillioglu, whose first name is the Turkish form of the name of the eldest daughter of the Prophet Muhammed.
+Back inside the ornate Ottoman-style Katara mosque, Riffat Ishfaq, a guide from Pakistan, told Garcia that it was designed by Turkish interior designer Zeynep Fadillioglu, whose first name is the Turkish form of the name of the eldest daughter of the Prophet Muhammad.
 The tiles had been handmade, Ishfaq said; the columns were covered with leather and the domed roof contained gold.
 By the end of the tour, Garcia also learned why women dress modestly in Islam and the origins of the religion.

 “We want to tell people about Islam.
 We feel pride in our identity,” Ishfaq said, before telling Garcia to keep the abaya as a parting gift.
 “This helps to dispel misconceptions.”